shouwy/spotify-playlist/README.md

 - If the job enqueues but never processes: confirm `npm run worker:local` is running and has the same environment configuration (`UPSTASH_REDIS_*`, Spotify tokens) as the Netlify functions.
 - If playlist creation failed with an empty playlist: check worker logs for the batch-add requests; the app uses batches of 100 URIs when adding tracks.
 - If you see Spotify 400 errors: ensure the app is sending canonical Spotify IDs (no prefixes) and that the access token is valid.

----

-If you want, I can also add a small diagnostic script that polls the job status and prints the worker logs automatically—shall I add that?